codaley/objectdet-tflitemm/README.md

 ## Acknowledgments

-This project uses the [TensorFlow Lite Examples Repository](https://github.com/tensorflow/examples) as its foundation, with modifications to integrate a custom-trained model.
-The tflite-model-maker workaround builds upon the workaround originally shared by [@tomkuzma](https://github.com/tensorflow/tensorflow/issues/60431#issuecomment-1574781146) in June 2023.
+This project builds upon the tflite-model-maker workaround originally shared by [@tomkuzma](https://github.com/tensorflow/tensorflow/issues/60431#issuecomment-1574781146) in June 2023.
+Android implementation is based on the Demo App shared on the [TensorFlow Lite Examples Repository](https://github.com/tensorflow/examples).